pawelad/fakester/README.md

 Source code is available at [GitHub][github fakester].

-If you'd like to contribute (or run fakester yourself), please take a look at the [CONTRIBUTING.md][contributing].
+If you'd like to contribute (or run fakester yourself), please take a look at [CONTRIBUTING.md][contributing].

 Released under [Mozilla Public License 2.0][license].